LeonardoZanotti/LAMP-deploy/README.md

 ## Other requirements
 To host a project you obviously need some project.
 For trainning you can use the `html_test` project in this repository.
 It was just a random sample with html + css + js.
-To get it you can just download this repo or clone it with
+To get it you can just download this repo or clone it with:
 ```bash
 $ git clone https://github.com/LeonardoZanotti/LAMP-deploy.git
 ```

 ## Creating the virtual host
-First of all, drop the project folder inside **/var/www/html** (you will need root acess) and garant some permissions to the project folder
+First of all, drop the project folder inside **/var/www/html** (you will need root acess) and garant some permissions to the project folder:
 ```bash
 # Moving the project inside the folder
 $ sudo mv /home/user/path/to/project /var/www/html